enricator/earthquakes-viz/README.md

 # Earthquakes visualization

-This application shows the earthquakes in 2019 with an exaggerated depth.
+This application has been forked from a repository of [RalucaNicola](https://github.com/RalucaNicola/earthquakes-viz) and shows the earthquakes in 2023 with an exaggerated depth.
 The earthquake data used in this app comes from [USGS](https://earthquake.usgs.gov/earthquakes/search/).
 The app is created with [Esri's ArcGIS API for JavaScript](https://developers.arcgis.com/javascript).

 [![app-screenshot](./app-screenshot.png)](https://ralucanicola.github.io/earthquakes-viz/)